Bonelli House

 Bonelli House is at the corner of Fifth and Spring Streets in Kingman, Arizona, United States.
-The house was built in 1915.
+The house was built in October of 1915.
 It was evaluated for National Register listing as part of a 1985 study of 63 historic resources in Kingman that led to this and many others being listed.

 Construction

 George Bonelli built the house in 1915 with local Peach Springs Tuff stone from Metcalfe Quarry.
 The home is two stories, rectangular, and has a low hipped-roof with dormers.
 The veranda on three sides is supported by square wooden pillars.
 The decorative front center entry door has a transom and sidelights.
 The house features interior chimneys, doors and tall windows for ventilation.
 The stone walls are 18- to 22-inches wide, with lathe-and-plaster interior.
 The early plumbing and wiring is intact but has been brought up to code and many original furnishings remain.
 This is Anglo-territorial-style architecture well suited for the desert climate.